 Be aware that photographers retain all rights to their images.
 Photographs are copyright-protected intellectual property owned by the photographer.

-You can use photos you have hired me to take in any type of marketing without an additional usage fee.
-I also generally allow my photos to be used for the listing agent’s portfolio and other marketing uses not related to the specific listing.
-Photos may not be resold by the realtor or used by any other listing agent for the property.
+You can use photos you have hired me to take in any type of marketing for a property listing without an additional usage fee.
+I also generally allow my photos to be used for the listing agent’s portfolio or website.
+Photos may not be resold or transferred by the realtor or used by any other listing agent for the property.

 Some other photographers charge extra for uses on multiple platforms, or for printing flyers or use in print publications.
 They may choose to charge for any use besides that of the sale of the property.
 Just keep in mind to ask when looking around at other photographers.

 Note that some Metrolist offices are trying to push realtors to get photographers to sign away the rights to the photos.
 I don’t do this and I don’t know of any professional photographer who does.
 Full rights to the photos (for exclusive use) are available for an additional cost (typically several hundred to thousands of dollars per photo).
 This industry standard has been in place for a long time, and is similar to how a musician retains their rights to their work: Spotify can pay the musician for the right to play a song, but the musician still owns it; for Spotify (or anyone) to outright buy complete ownership of a song is rare and very expensive.